 What do you combine with Curitiba in Brazil?
-Of course, the first thing that comes into mind, is the bus rapid transit system of that city.
+The first thing, that comes into my mind, is the bus rapid transit system of that city.
 Curitiba could be described as the inventor of bus rapid transit and their accomplishments set the bar for other cities around the world.
 If you don’t know what I’m speaking about, let me introduce this special bus system for you: Bus rapid transit is abbreviated as “BRT” and a good definition is given by the New York’s Metropolitan Transportation Agency:

 Bus Rapid Transit or BRT has been defined as “a flexible, integrated, high performance transit system with a quality image and a strong identity.”
 BRT combines the speed, reliability and amenities of rail-based rapid transit systems with the flexibility of buses.